Although there are countless definitions of mindfulness, we define Mindfulness as the following:

 Mindfulness is the conscious and non-judgmental awareness of the present moment

-In mindfulness, individuals tune in to a variety of mental and physical experiences so that you can lean to control your thoughts in a helpful way, rather than feeling controlled by them.
+In mindfulness, individuals tune in to a variety of mental and physical experiences so that you can lean to control their thoughts in a helpful way, rather than feeling controlled by them.

 - Stress management